Neisvestney/SentSync/README.md

 # Development
 _The code for this extension is terrible because it's my first time developing such applications._
 - `npm i`
-- `npm start` for staring webpack with watcher
+- `npm run start` for staring webpack with watcher
-- `npm build` for build
+- `npm run build` for build